alexbussan/question-answer-system/README.md

 candidates.

 The candidates are then run through a BERT model that is finetuned on the SQUAD Q&A dataset.
-This BERT model returns a single answer span and score fore each documents's answer.
+This BERT model returns a single answer span for each document, and a score for each answer.

 ## Todos